COMING CLEAN ON CLIMATE RISK

 The TCFD recommendations give investors a solid framework to help analyse a company's exposure to and management of climate risk.
 This allows them to make more informed decisions about where to put their money.
 In turn, companies are incentivised to better consider and reduce the risk that climate change poses to their business long term.

 The stakes are high.
 Companies that can't show how they plan to survive in a low carbon economy risk pressure from shareholders, notably divestment and even legal action.

-Australian Securities and Investments Commission (ASIC) commissioner John Price recently urged company directors to take seriously a leading barrister’s opinion on how they might face lawsuits for failing to consider climate risk.
+Australian Securities and Investments Commission (ASIC) commissioner John Price has urged company directors to take seriously a leading barrister's opinion on how they might face lawsuits for failing to consider climate risk.

-ASIC itself plans to publish in late 2018 a review of how companies across the ASX 300 index disclose information on climate change.
+In late 2018 ASIC published a review of how companies across the ASX 300 index disclose information on climate change.